kijohnson/ADA-FAll-2020/README.txt

-This site is for ADA Fall 2020.
+This site is set up for ADA Fall 2020.